 Enter through the front of the building - no access will be given through the back door.

 The pre-service program for newly hired social workers and trainees is designed to prepare them for effective protective service/child welfare practice.
 The primary responsibility of the social worker/trainees during their first 12 months of employment while under the “trainee” status is to acquire the knowledge and skills needed for the job.
-There are several components to the pre-service program: classroom training at the Training Academy, supervised casework experience in a training unit and region-based activities aimed at completing the transfer of learning process.
-The Training Academy requires trainees to complete both a pre-test and a post-test.
+There are several components to the pre-service program: classroom training at the Workforce Development Academy, supervised casework experience in a training unit and region-based activities aimed at completing the transfer of learning process.
+The Workforce Development Academy requires trainees to complete both a pre-test and a post-test.
 The pre-test assesses the trainee’s knowledge prior to training and the post- test assesses knowledge of Child Protective Services (CPS) upon completion of the extensive training program.
 It also allows the supervisor to identify subsequent training needs.
-Pre-Service Training.
+Pre-Service Training .

 Upon employment, new hires receive orientation to the office and area, visit local community resources are given selected readings and have the opportunity to shadow experienced investigations and treatment workers.